Is Your Employment in New Zealand Fair?

 When you are proposed a wage in New Zealand, keep in mind that the wage is usually before deductions, such as income tax.
 The tax deduction is known as PAYE (Pay As You Earn).
 How much you earn determines how much is deducted.
 You can find out more about that in New Zealand Work Tax System: Work and Pay Your Taxes!

 Fill out the Tax Code Declaration (IR330) form given to you by your employer to make sure the correct tax deductions are made.
-You will need an IRD number for this (find out how to get an IRD Number here).
+You will need an IRD number for this (find out how to get an IRD Number in our guide, What is an IRD Number?)

-The PAYE tax is required by law so the employer does not need your consent for these deductions, however, your written consent is needed for any other deductions made to your wage.
+The PAYE tax is required by law so the employer does not need your consent for these deductions, however, your written consent is needed for any other deductions made to your wage, such as for accommodation or food, for example.